How to Manage Kubernetes 1-Click Applications

 doctl auth init

-4. Finally, install 1-click apps with doctl kubernetes 1-click install.
-The basic usage looks like this, but you'll want to read the usage docs for more details:
+4. Finally, run doctl kubernetes 1-click install.
+Basic usage looks like this, but you can read the usage docs for more details:

 doctl kubernetes 1-click install <cluster-id> [flags]